lokalise/i18n-ally-jetbrains-docs/language-files/json.md

 {% highlight json %}
 {
-    "key": "value",
+    "key": "Value",
-    "other_key": "value",
+    "another_key": "Another value",
     ...
-    "extracted": "Extracted string will be added like this" }
+    "extracted": "Extracted string will be added like this", ...
+    "multiline": "An explicitly multiline strings\nwill be extracted like this."

+}
 {% endhighlight %}

-## Formatting
+## Indentation

 Configure formatting at the IDE level in <a href="phpstorm://settings?name=Editor--Code+Style--JSON">Preferences | Editor | Code Style | JSON</a>.